 9 – Don’t Expect Quick Transportation

 If having low expectations increases our satisfaction, then we should expect snail-like transportation at Walt Disney World.
 Actually, the system isn’t that slow, but the task of moving over 100,000 people a day around theme parks, resorts, waterparks, and Disney Springs certainly strains it.
 No matter what form of transportation you use to reach your Disney destination, assume that delays will occur and plan accordingly.
-Even though Disney works hard to improve their mass transit system, they can’t anticipate every possible difficulty.
+Even though Disney works hard to improve its mass transit system, they can’t anticipate every possible difficulty.

 8 – Do Arrive at Bus Stops One Hour Early